2016–17 FC Karpaty Lviv season

-The 2016–17 FC Karpaty Lviv season is the 54th season in club history.
+The 2016–17 FC Karpaty Lviv season was the 54th season in club history.

 Review and events

 On 1 June 2016 FC Karpaty gathered at club's base for medical inspection after vacations.

 After changing 3 managers in a month due to various reasons, Karpaty went to training camp in Poland on 6 July 2016 with 3 friendly matches planned.